victorlei/smop/README.rst

 SMOP is Small Matlab and Octave to Python compiler
-    It is used to translate to python libraries containing algorithmic matlab code, but not using toolboxes or graphics.
+    It is used to translate legacy libraries containing algorithmic matlab code, but not using toolboxes or graphics.
 Despite the obvious similarities between
     matlab and numeric python, there are enough differences